Adhil-4dh11/Adhil-4dh11/README.md

-- 👋 Hi, I’m @Adhil
+- 👋 Hi, I’m @Adhil!
+- 🌍 I'm based in Kochi, Kerala.
+- 🌱 I’m currently learning Flutter.
-- 🔭 I’m currently working with Flutter
+- 🔭 I’m currently working with Flutter.
 - 👀 I’m interested in Computer Science and Entrepreneurship.
-- 🌱 I’m currently learning Flutter.
 - 💞️ I’m looking to collaborate on Flutter Projects.
 - 📫 You can reach me on LinkedIn www.linkedin.com/in/adhil-n-963x